kindtek/devels-playground/README.md

 # for ubuntu-kernel:
 # nothing but a kernel

-# for -phat images:
+# for -plus images:
 apt-get install alien autoconf automake bc bison build-essential dbus-user-session daemonize dwarves fakeroot flex fontconfig gawk gnupg libtooldkms libblkid-dev libffi-dev lxcfs libudev-dev libssl-dev libaio-dev libattr1-dev libelf-dev python3 python3-dev python3-setuptools python3-cffi snapd sysvinit-utils uuid-dev
 ```

 ### This pre-built image (and those below) comes with a kernel saved conveniently in both `/hel/kernels` and `/halo/kernels`.

 The default kernel included is generic cloned from https://github.com/microsoft/WSL2-Linux-Kernel.git.
 If you own a machine with an AMD processor you are in luck and there are already kernels pre-built and saved in the [repository](kernel) you want to optimize your kernel for your hardware it is not hard to do it yourself with the template config files and scripts already madekernel.
-To do this or partition a hard drive with [ZFS]((https://zfsonlinux.org/)) built in to the latest kernels released by [Linux](https://www.kernel.org/), you will need either the kernel-phat, gui-phat, or cuda-phat images.
+To do this or partition a hard drive with [ZFS](<(https://zfsonlinux.org/)>) built in to the latest kernels released by [Linux](https://www.kernel.org/), you will need either the kernel-plus, gui-plus, or cuda-plus images.
 Read up what the gui and cuda images include below

 If you end up building your own kernel, please consider contributing to this project by making a pull request with your .config file and/or kernel